St Margaret’s Bay: White Cliffs, Big Skies and Quiet Kent at its Best

 FAQs

-Are St Margarets walk suitable for children?
+Are St Margarets walks suitable for children?

 Yes — the path are easy walking suitable for children.
 The clifftop section requires the usual care near cliff edges but is well-walked and clearly defined.